 Efficient silage fermentation is an anaerobic process which takes place only once there is no air present.
 The presence of air delays fermentation, massively increases dry matter losses allowing breakdown of protein, sugars and loss of feed value as well as allowing rapid production of yeasts, moulds and other spoilage organisms.
 The result on many pits is high dry matter losses, wasted silage, slime layers, mycotoxin contamination, aerobic instability and heating on the face in the top metre of the pit.

 Prevention of Waste on Silage Clamps

-However even with the Silostop system for optimum results some additional weights on the top surface of the pit is highly beneficial.
+However even with oxygen barrier film, for optimum results additional weight across the entire top surface of the clamp is highly beneficial.
 This acts to consolidate the surface layers on light fluffy dry forages and to keep the silage sheets in close contact with the surface of the silage in order to prevent air pockets.

 We need weight on top of silage sheets and nets

 RWN Lorry Tyre Sidewalls

 We can supply inexpensive lorry tyre sidewalls or tyre rings made from lorry tyres, perfect for covering pits and silage clamps.